lydarr/ArcGIS_ExperienceBuilder_Custom_Widget/README.md

 ## Installation

 1. Download the source folder, unzip the file and go inside the folder
+   * Alternatively, you can use git and clone this repository
 2. Select all and then cut or copy
 3. Go to your ArcGIS Experience Builder Developer folder and follow the path `client/your-extensions/widgets`
 4. Paste folders to that destination